sgchun/nps/README.md

      1	754334	T	C	T	0.7179	0.00500	0.18554
      1	755890	A	T	A	0.7516	0.00441	0.17327
      1	756604	A	G	A	0.9064	0.00162	0.18202
+     ...
      ```

+   - The *preformatted* format is the native format for NPS.
+We provide summary statistics of our [test cases](https://github.com/sgchun/nps#test-cases) in this format.
+This is a tab-delimited text file format, and rows have to be sorted by chromsome numbers and positions.
+The following seven columns are required:
+     - **chr**: chromosome name starting with "chr."
+NPS expects only chromosomes chr1-chr22.
+     - **pos**: base position of SNP.
+     - **ref** and **alt**: reference and alternative alleles of SNP.
+NPS does not allow InDels, tri-allelic SNPs, or duplicated markers.
+     - **reffreq**: allele frequency of reference allele in the discovery GWAS cohort.
+     - **pval**: p-value of association.
+     - **effalt**: estimated *per-allele* effect size of *alternative allele*.
+For case/control GWAS, log(OR) should be used.
+NPS will convert **effalt** to effect sizes relative to the standardized genotype using **reffreq**.
+     ```
+     chr	pos	ref	alt	reffreq	pval	effalt chr1	676118	G	A	0.91584	0.7908	0.0012
+     chr1	734349	G	A	0.90222	0.6989	0.001636
+     chr1	770886	G	A	0.91708	0.721	0.001627
+     chr1	785050	G	A	0.1139	0.3353	-0.00381
+     chr1	798400	G	A	0.8032	0.03301	0.006736
+     chr1	804759	G	A	0.8837	0.7324	-0.00134
+     chr1	831489	G	A	0.2797	0.1287	0.004252
+     chr1	832318	G	A	0.2797	0.4102	0.002304
+     chr1	836924	G	A	0.7958	0.6591	-0.001374
+     ...
+     ```

 2. **Training genotypes in QCTOOL dosage format.** Genotype data have to be prepared in the dosage format.
 NPS requires that all markers in this file overlap with GWAS summary statitics.
-We recommend to remove InDels, tri-allelic SNPs, rare variants with MAF < 5%, markers with any QC issue, and markers that are not found in the GWAS summary statistics.
+We recommend to remove InDels, tri-allelic SNPs, rare variants with MAF < 5%, markers with any QC issue, and markers that are not found in GWAS summary statistics.
 Markers with very different allele frequencies between GWAS and training cohort should be also discarded.
-NPS does not allow duplicated SNPs in the dosage file.
+Duplicated SNPs are not allowed in the dosage file.
 Genotype data needs to be split by chromosomes for parallelization, and each file should be named as "chrom*N*.*CohortName*.dosage.gz."
-If you use UK Biobank data, all these QC processing steps can be done automatically using `ukbb_support` scripts [**LINK HERE**].

-NPS matches SNPs using the combination of chromosome, position and alleles on the assumed forward strand (+) and does not rely on `SNPID` or `rsid`.
-NPS expects `alleleA` to match `ref` allele and `alleleB` to match `alt` allele in the GWAS summary statistics.
-The allelic dosage counts the genetic dosage of `alleleB`.
-Markers has to be sorted by `position`.
+NPS matches SNPs using the combination of chromosome, position and alleles on the assumed forward strand (+) and does not rely on **SNPID** or **rsid**.
+NPS expects **alleleA** to match **ref** allele and **alleleB** to match **alt** allele in the GWAS summary statistics.
+The allelic dosage counts the genetic dosage of **alleleB**.
+Markers has to be sorted by **position**.
 [QCTOOL](https://www.well.ox.ac.uk/~gav/qctool/) can be used to generate the dosage files.
 ```
 chromosome SNPID rsid position alleleA alleleB trainI2 trainI3 trainI39 trainI41 trainI58
 01 1_676118:676118:G:A 1_676118:676118:G:A 676118 G A 0 0 0 0 0